One in five women have a miscarriage during the first 10 weeks of their pregnancy. After 10 weeks the risk of miscarriage drops significantly.

 If you are experiencing heavy bleeding or pain contact your LMC or the emergency department.

-Most women recover physically soon after a miscarriage, but it can be very upsetting and a grieving period is normal.
+Most women recover physically soon after a miscarriage, but it can be very upsetting and grieving is normal.

 For support following a miscarriage contact the Miscarriage Support Group www.miscarriage.org.nz